 VAT is payable on the importation of goods.
-This applies equally to supplies of imported services to the State, regional and local authorities, public establishments, companies with partly or entirely public capital, and some enterprises from the private sector (generally with a turnover amounting to XAF3 billion, or where the taxpayer is an affiliate of such enterprise, and mentioned on a list established by Ministerial Order).
+This applies equally to supplies of imported services to the state, regional and local authorities, public establishments, companies with partly or entirely public capital, and some enterprises from the private sector (generally with a turnover amounting to XAF3bn, or where the taxpayer is an affiliate of such enterprise, and mentioned on a list established by a ministerial order).